Francesco Costanzo Catanio: Life

-Catanio was described as prone to carrying a sword, hunting, and brawls.
+Catanio was described as being prone to carrying a sword, hunting, and engaging in brawls.
 He was so quarrelsome and had such a turbulent disposition that he passed the greater portion of his life in exile or in disgrace.
-After injuring a soldier, Catanio was forced to seek refuge in the monastery of San Francesco where he was employed in painting frescoes.
+After injuring a soldier, Catanio was forced to seek refuge in the monastery of San Francesco, where he was employed in painting frescoes.
 He was able to travel with the Marchese Giraldi throughout Italy.
-In 1654, he traveled briefly to Rome in the patronage of Cardinal Carlo Pio di Savoia.
+In 1654, he travelled briefly to Rome in the patronage of Cardinal Carlo Pio di Savoia.

 Works

-One source says he excelled in painting scenes of soldiers and ruffians in combat.

 In his earliest works in Ferrara – a San Gregorio originally painted soon after 1630 for the church of that saint, now in Santa Maria dei Teatini, and the Coronazione di spine and Flagellazione in the Duomo from before 1636 – already show the influence of Caravaggio.
 He also painted studio portraits.

 His Martirio di San Matteo for the church of Santo Spirito was probably painted soon after 1636, when the building was enlarged.
 During the Second World War two of his paintings were destroyed: a S. Luigi Gonzaga che rinuncia alla signoria di Castiglione in Santo Stefano (formerly in the Gesù); and an Orazione nell'Orto in San Benedetto.